 - We have offered professional development for co-teaching so that we can continue to educate students in the general education setting to the maximium extent possible.

 - We are increasing our technology skills.
 We have a team working with Manchester Community Schools and PATINS on the AEM (Accessing Educational Materials) grant.
-The Assistive Technology team is also hosting an Educational Resource Fair for Teachers on September 27th.
-Teachers - Check out the flier below for more information.

 - We will be working with Project Success as we unpack content connectors and prepare for the upcoming requirement changes for the Certificate of Completion.

 I am blessed to be surrounded by such a great team of professionals who love working with individuals with disabilities.
 I am looking forward to hearing about and celebrating student successes this year!
 It's going to be a great year!

 Celebrate what students can do!